JJ/perl6em/txt/0-intro.md

 # The tools of the trade

-It might seem otherwise, but this part is not going to be leading you away from the design thinking mindset, but actually will be introducing you into its last phases, which include prototype and testing.
-However, whatever idea you had in mind will have to be kept stashed to go back to it whenever you need it.

-In fact, we are entering the phase called *prototyping*, or seen in another way, you are trying to solve a problem for a target audience, yourself, by choosing the right tools.
-In this phase you will find that there's no perfect tool for doing everything.
+Programming is learned by programming; but in order to actually make the programs work and do something you have to use programs that are run from operating systems, in fact *prototyping*; Seen in another way, you are trying to solve a problem for a target audience, yourself, by choosing the right tools.
+In this phase you will find that there is no perfect tool for doing everything.

 > Although the combination Linux + Emacs comes pretty close

 Let's start with the operating system.
 That would be Linux.
 Whew, that was short.
+Although nowadays Linux is everywhere and you can have a Linux command line in Windows 10, and of course also in the Macs.
-But let's proceed to that thing that actually allows users to run programs, the shell.
+But let's proceed to that thing that actually allows users to run programs, the *shell*.

 <a id="orgf0ec3f4"></a>